Multiconfigurational short-range on-top pair-density functional theory: Second-order optimization of the electronic MC-srPDFT energy

 From the above expression it is clear that, besides contributions in the form of short-range auxiliary inactive Fock matrix contributions (as in the orbital gradient, Eq. \eqref{inac_fock}), new two-electron integral contributions to $g_{uvxy}$ occur due to the on-top pair density.
 The working equations for the new unique two-electron contributions to the CI gradient can be written by evaluating the two-electron operator integral (Eq. \eqref{grad_2el_op}) over active indices only at each grid point

 \textbf{Hessian}.
 The direct Hessian contributions in Eqs.~\eqref{sigma_cc}-\eqref{sigma_oo} are similarly determined from modified Fock matrix contributions.
 As seen from Eq. \eqref{contraction_b}, the second-order derivative of the functional with respect to the wave function parameters leads to both linear and non-linear contributions due to the non-linear functional dependency on the densities.
 Given the high level of similarity between the linear Hessian terms and the usual second-order MCSCF contributions to the sigma vectors, the focus will be on the working equations of the non-linear terms.
-For the usual linear second-order MCSCF contributions, curious readers are referred to Ref. \citenum{jensen1991sirius} (Appendix 8A-B).
+For the usual linear second-order MCSCF contributions we refer to Ref. \citenum{jensen1991sirius} (Appendix 8A-B).

 For both types of trial vectors, we compute the one-electron and two-electron operators (Eq. \eqref{hes_1el_op} and Eq. \eqref{hes_2el_op}) with integral elements (Eq. \eqref{hes_1el_op_integrals} and \eqref{hes_2el_op_integrals}) to determine the non-linear (\emph{nl}) sigma vector contributions.